Top Distributed Tracing Tools in 2026: Updated Market Review with Cost Comparison

 • All user interactions are evaluated for performance using Dynatrace.
 It evaluates the performance of each component of the infrastructure as well as the availability of the application.
 Mobile apps for iOS and Android can also be instrumented with Dynatrace.

-• Web services, web containers, database requests, and bespoke services can all be instrumented using Dynatrace on the server side.
-Additionally, it can keep an eye on the infrastructure's hosts, processes, and network.
+• Dynatrace can instrument web services, web containers, database requests, and bespoke services on the server side.
+It can also monitor the infrastructure's hosts, processes, and network.

-• Dynatrace outputs log data to a log file and offer additional observability with custom log metrics.
+• Dynatrace outputs log data to a log file and offers additional observability with custom log metrics.

 • With automatic runtime vulnerability identification, Dynatrace excels at application security, enabling the quick and secure delivery of applications.